 October 14- December 8

-(Gallery will be closed the weekend of November 3/4 and over Thanksgiving weekend)
+(Gallery will be closed over Thanksgiving weekend)

 HOME ALONE Los Angeles is pleased to present LAST DAYS, an exhibition by New Orleans-based artist Stephen Collier.
 This show gathers recent works on paper and sculpture in addition to previously exhibited paintings and video, now re-contextualized in light of the current political and economic climate.